-The PIM status menu displays the status of inputs and outputs connected to the programmable interface module (PIM).
+The PIM status menu displays the status of inputs and outputs connected to the programmable interface module (PIM). this menu appears only if a PIM is connected.
 This is a status display menu only.
 Input and output settings cannot be changed from the RDC2 controller's user interface.